SkillsUnion/tamkeen-software/docs/2-fullstack/react-2/react-router.md

 export default ErrorPage;
 ```

-Below are the some example Components that could be used to implement the React Router example above.&#x20;
+Below are the some example Components that could be used to implement the React Router example above.

 ```jsx
 function Home() {